pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 The BioRECIPE representation format was introduced to facilitate seamless human-machine interaction while creating, verifying, evaluating, curating, and expanding *executable models* of intra- and intercellular signaling.
 This format allows a human user to easily preview and modify any model components, while it is at the same time readable by machines and can be processed by a range of model development and analysis tools.
 The BioRECIPE format is a tabular format used for models that have a *directed graph* as their underlying structure.

-A small example of a signaling network that can be represented with the BioRECIPE format is shown in figure below (part A).
+Networks such as the one in the figure below (part A) can be represented with the BioRECIPE format.
 When creating interaction lists or models in the BioRECIPE format, information and data can be obtained from different sources, and input into BioRECIPE tables or spreadsheets automatically or manually (part B).
 Interaction lists and models written in the BioRECIPE format are convenient for different types of analysis and use (part C), either with automated tools, or manually, when human input is needed.

 .. figure:: figures/figure_biorecipe_example_flow.png
     :align: center